Ways to avoid bullet points by using these simple 7 alternative layouts:

 Having the opportunity to present to an audience is such an amazing one!
 The communication and learning potential is huge and so it’s important that we make the most of these occasions.
-Whilst presentation design may impress (especially if great presentation designers like Presented help you), it’s more vital that your information is clear and understandable.
+Whilst presentation design may impress (especially if great presentation designers like Presented help you, nudge nudge), it’s more important that your information is clear and understandable.
 Some tips for clarity include good layout, simplified content, a strong structure, a repeated structure.
 We can let you know how you’re doing with a free presentation consultation.

 We hope that in this age most presenters are aware of the need to keep content light and avoid text heavy slides.
 But we don’t believe that most presenters use this most important presentation technique.
 They don’t make the most of the opportunity to follow up with their audience to reaffirm their messages and key content.

-In our blog series on the Brain Rules, we look how John Medina’s brain rules can apply to presentation structure and design.
+In our blog series on the Brain Rules, we look how John Medina’s brain rules can applies to the best presentation structure and design.

-You may think it a challenge to apply Medina’s #1 rule to presentation structure and design: but “Survival” is all about our ability to solve problems.
-(The brains at Presented solved this challenge quickly, ahem).
+It’s no challenge to apply Medina’s #1 rule to presentation structure and design: “Survival” is all about our ability to solve problems.
 Indeed, our brains evolved to learn, to collaborate, and to make progress with others through team work and partnerships.
 We have an inherent need to get things agreed – and acted upon.

 To quote brain scientist John Medina, “our ability to understand each other is our chief survival tool”.
 So when presenting to a roomful of brains, you will be perceived as a highly valued individual if you can communicate clearly and with a purpose.
 Your presentation structure must be understandable and your call to action should be powerful and relevant.